-'Managing fitness to practise' is a document which largely sets out guidelines for a process that is already part of being a registered health professional, or supporting an employee.
-It is therefore proposed to hold a primarily online consultation (with a news release, and hard copies being sent to the HPC's 300-strong consultation list).
-Posting information online.
+'Managing fitness to practise' is a document which sets out guidelines for a process that is already part of being a registered health professional, or supporting an employee.
+It is therefore proposed to hold a primarily online consultation (with a news release, and hard copies being sent to the HPC's 300-strong consultation list and also to any additional relevant groups with an interest in the document's contents).

-Organising mailing.

-Co-ordinating responses.

-Amending document in light of responses.
+Posting information online, organising mailing, co-ordinating responses, reviewing document in light of responses.